 Replicability is a cornerstone of science.
 Yet replication studies rarely appear in psychology journals.
-The new Registered Replication Reports article type in Perspectives on Psychological Science fortifies the foundation of psychological science by publishing collections of replications based on a shared and vetted protocol.
+The new Registered Replication Reports article type in Advances in Methods and Practices in Psychological Science fortifies the foundation of psychological science by publishing collections of replications based on a shared and vetted protocol.
 It is motivated by the following principles:

 • Psychological science should emphasize findings that are robust, replicable, and generalizable.

 • Direct replications are necessary to estimate the true size of an effect.